tdt/core/README.md

-his repository holds The DataTank core.
+This repository holds The DataTank core.
 It's a slimmed down instance of The DataTank and contains functionality to read, filter and return data to an end user.